GyverLibs/GSON/README_EN.md

 # Gson
 Parser and data collector in json format for Arduino
-- Twice faster and much lighter than Arduinojson
+- 7 times faster and much lighter than Arduinojson
 - JSON Parsing with error processing
 - Linear assembly of a json package
 - shielding "dangerous" symbols
 - works on the basis of Anytext (Stringutils)
+- works with 64 bit numbers
+- *The library is not suitable for storing data!Only parsing and assembly from scratch*

 ## compatibility
 Compatible with all arduino platforms (used arduino functions)